China's October data to show economy still listless

 Credit conditions may remain challenging, with growth in credit and money supply expected to have flagged.

-The amount of new loans disbursed by banks was estimated to have fallen to 650 billion yuan ($106 billion) last month, from September's 857.2 billion yuan.
+The amount of new loans disbursed by banks was estimated to have fallen to 650 billion yuan (66.32 billion pounds) last month, from September's 857.2 billion yuan.

 The M2 money supply is seen up 12.9 percent in October compared to a year ago, unchanged from September.